 Mengfan Liu is from Hunan, China.
-He is a SME banking consultant and works as a project assistant at the International Advisory Services at Frankfurt School.
+He is a SME banking consultant and worked as a project assistant at the International Advisory Services at Frankfurt School for almost three years.
 He graduated from Frankfurt School’s Master of Finance programme in 2013.
+In 2018 he started his PhD at Erasmus University Rotterdam, where he is still currently working.

 When and why did you decide to study at Frankfurt School?
 Why did you choose the Master of Finance as a programme?